vijay-khanna/containers-basics-and-beyond/Step-by-Step-Guide/Lab-040-Testing-and-Deploying-Container-App/README.md

 Test the aws cli commands from Cloud9 Console

 ```
+#//Check if the Secrets Exist, as required, then this step can be skipped.
+aws ssm get-parameters --names "/Params/keys/DarkSkyAPISecret"
+aws ssm get-parameters --names "/Params/keys/MapBoxAccessToken"

+#//Skip the below steps if Parameters in this Code-Block found if above step are fine
 read -p "Enter the DarkSkyAPISecret : " DarkSkyAPISecret ; echo "DarkSkyAPISecret :  "$DarkSkyAPISecret

 aws ssm put-parameter --name "/Params/keys/DarkSkyAPISecret" --value $DarkSkyAPISecret --type String --overwrite